• Home

 birthday party for kids at a splash park

 The Ponderosa Farm and Park in Scotch Plains, NJ is a newer park in our area.
-It draws in families daily, especially in the summer, because it has wide open spaces, state of the art play areas, and of course the splash area.
+It draws in families daily, especially in the summer, because it has wide-open spaces, state-of-the-art play areas, and of course the splash area.

 The kids and I will show you a more detailed view of the park in the coming weeks as part of our playground tour.
-Since the park doesn’t allow grilling yet (it’s not zoned for it), we decided to make this more of a picnic style party.
+Since the park doesn’t allow grilling yet (it’s not zoned for it), we decided to make this more of a picnic-style party.

 birthday goody bags filled with books, crafts and pouches of applesauce